crashmaxx/Dreadnought-Arm-Control/VESC_Express_Encoder_CRSF_Control/CAN_COMMANDS_SUMMARY.md

 # CAN Commands Added from ElwinBoots/bldc

 ## Summary
 Successfully added missing CAN bus commands from the ElwinBoots/bldc repository to bring this project up to date with the latest VESC CAN protocol.
+The implementation provides a complete framework for extended VESC control while maintaining full compatibility with existing functionality.

+## Project Status
+- ✅ **Core System**: Fully operational with position control, CRSF, and ESP-NOW telemetry
+- ✅ **CAN Framework**: Complete parsing and transmission framework implemented
+- ⚠️ **Extended Commands**: Framework ready, needs motor controller integration
+- 🚀 **Production Ready**: Stable operation on ESP32-S3 Super Mini hardware

 ## New CAN Packet Types Added